algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### What are software/ hardware the game uses?

 The development of this Pac-Man clone involves a combination of software and hardware elements.
-The primary programming language utilized is Assembly, known for its efficiency and low-level control, making it well-suited for recreating the intricate details of the 1980 Pac-Man.

-To facilitate the development process and recreate the vintage gaming environment, DosBox is employed as the emulator.
-DosBox allows the Pac-Man clone to run seamlessly on modern hardware and operating systems, emulating the DOS environment that was prevalent during the original Pac-Man era.

-The choice of Assembly and DosBox ensures that the clone remains faithful to the programming languages and platforms of the 1980s, providing an authentic replication of the classic Pac-Man experience.
-This combination of software and emulation allows the game to bridge the gap between the past and the present, offering a nostalgic journey for players.
+#### Asssembly

+We will use Assembly to develop the game.
+Assembly is a low-level programming language that is used to write programs that are directly executable by the computer's hardware.

+#### DosBox

+DosBox is a DOS-emulator that uses the SDL-library which makes DosBox very easy to port to different platforms.
+DosBox has already been ported to many different platforms, such as Windows, BeOS, Linux, MacOS X...

 ## Test strategy